Summer Internship Positions in Portland: Filled

-Development Associate helps support engagement, planning and execution of events, and donor relations.
+Development Associate, Engagement and Events helps support engagement, planning and execution of events, and donor relations.
 Key events include the State of the Period gala in September, and packing parties.
 The job involves routine tasks at the events as well as possible volunteer recruitment, working with sponsors, speakers, press, venues and vendors.
 Database support is also important.

 Administrative Assistant: Helps the Executive Director, Managing Director, or President carry out their duties.
 This may involve scheduling meetings, planning events, creating materials, preparing presentations, responding to email inquiries, formatting documents, doing research, or preparing reports.